awslabs/sagemaker-debugger/docs/analysis.md

 `list[int]` A list of size at most n representing the previous steps for the given step and mode.
 Note that this list can be of size less than n if there were only less than n steps saved before the given step in this trial.

 ## Rules
-Rules are the medium by which SageMaker Debugger executes a certain piece of code regularly on different steps of the jobs.
+Rules are the medium by which SageMaker Debugger executes a certain piece of code regularly on different steps of a training job.
 A rule is assigned to a trial and can be invoked at each new step of the trial.
-It can also access other trials for its execution.
+It can also access other trials for its evaluation.
 You can evaluate a rule using tensors from the current step or any step before the current step.
 Please ensure your logic respects these semantics, else you will get a `TensorUnavailableForStep` exception as the data would not yet be available for future steps.

 ### Built In Rules
 Please refer to the built-in rules that SageMaker provides [here](https://github.com/awslabs/sagemaker-debugger/blob/master/docs/sagemaker.md#built-in-rules).

 ### Writing a custom rule
 Writing a rule involves implementing the [Rule interface](../../smdebug/rules/rule.py).
-Below let us look at a simplified version of a VanishingGradient rule.
+Below, let us look at a simplified version of a VanishingGradient rule.

 ##### Constructor
-Creating a rule involves first inheriting from the base Rule class SMDebug provides.
+Creating a rule involves first inheriting from the base `Rule` class provided by smdebug.
-For this rule here we do not need to look at any other trials, so we set `other_trials` to None.
+For this example rule here, we do not need to look at any other trials, so we set `other_trials` to None.

 ```python
 from smdebug.rules import Rule